Navigation » List of Schools » California State University, Northridge » Sociology » Soc 305 – Culture and Personality » Spring 2020 » Textbook Exam

 A A collective protection from adult controls

-D A sense of collective identity
+B A sense of collective identity

 Question #4

-B Spies another for possible sabotage in translation.
+B Checks another for accuracy in language.

 C Translates from the source to the target language, and another blindly translates back to the source.